leocelente/raspberrypi_image_classification/README.md

 # TensorFlow Lite Python classification example with Pi Camera
+## My notes
+NOTE:: Pillow and numpy instalation on rpi requires some dependencies that are no automatic.
+Refer to [this issue](https://github.com/numpy/numpy/issues/14532#issuecomment-549165359) and [this issue](https://github.com/python-pillow/Pillow/issues/3077#issuecomment-469078718)

 This example uses [TensorFlow Lite](https://tensorflow.org/lite) with Python on a Raspberry Pi to perform real-time image classification using images